Table of Contents

 Paying a private investigator will help uncover the existing insurance policy of the negligent driver, the umbrella policy and its coverages, collision coverage, and other relevant information to help you assess your legal options.
 Such services can cost about $250 to $750 and help save thousands of dollars by avoiding lawsuits.

 If you run out of luck with all the above options, you can now consider filing a car accident lawsuit through our qualified car accident lawyer.
-After identifying the defendant, proceed to sue them and ask for coverages information during the “civil discovery” stage.
+After identifying the defendant, proceed to sue them and ask for coverage information during the “civil discovery” stage.

 Contact Ehline Law and our experienced car accident attorneys at (213) 596-9642 and get a free consultation on your case today.
 You can also visit us for a free case review by heading to one of the many law offices we have across California.